gsoldateli/modal/README.md

-# E-card
+# Modal

-This is a web business card component.
+This is modal component.

-You may see it working [Here](https://gsoldateli.github.io/e-card/)
+You may see it working [Here](https://gsoldateli.github.io/modal/)